 If CIL is a requirement for an approved development this will be recorded on the Land Charges Register and disclosed to interested parties on receipt of an official search.
 This is the case for any enforcement action taken in respect to the CIL.

-Solicitors may be able to submit searches electronically via the National Land Information Service (NLIS).
+Solicitors may be able to submit searches electronically via the National Land Information Service (NLIS) or Tm Official Search Services.
 It allows people quicker and easier access to authoritative, accurate and comprehensive information on all land and property in England and Wales.
-To find out more visit the NLIS website.

 0870 755 9940

 0844 249 9200